-Traditionally, the challenge of designing batch and on-demand risk systems involves compute resources, the proximity of the data to compute resources, and large amounts of data that needs to be aggregated.
-With the infinite compute resources in the cloud, and some smart-caching and distribution strategies, Ness teams have been able to convert overnight risk jobs at some of the largest exchanges to run in tens of minutes, or even less.
+Traditionally, the challenge of designing batch and on-demand risk systems involves compute resources, the proximity of the data to compute resources, and large amounts of data that need to be aggregated.
+With the infinite compute resources in the cloud and some smart-caching and distribution strategies, Ness teams have converted overnight risk jobs at some of the largest exchanges to run in tens of minutes or even less.

-There are multiple ways to map the logical architecture described above onto various cloud offerings, each with their unique tradeoffs on performance, manageability, and portability.
-Below are a couple of examples, with one focused on being serverless and the other on portability.
-Of course, there are a number of other options as well as various hybrids; the goal of these simplified diagrams is to illustrate our concepts.
-We’re focusing our technology choices on AWS, because we believe it to be the most advanced cloud with the largest number of offerings for most enterprises.
+There are multiple ways to map the logical architecture described above onto various cloud offerings, each with unique performance, manageability, and portability tradeoffs.
+Below are a couple of examples, one focused on being serverless and the other on portability.
+Of course, there are several other options as well as various hybrids.
+The goal of these simplified diagrams is to illustrate our concepts.
+We’re focusing our technology choices on AWS because we believe it to be the most advanced cloud with the most extensive number of offerings for most enterprises.

 Limitations of Batch and On-Demand Architectures

-Of course, there’s a physical limit to how low quickly this job can be run, even in the cloud.
+Of course, there’s a physical limit to how quickly this job can be run, even in the cloud.
 Let’s call this the job duration.
-One of the difficult problems that the above architecture doesn’t address is that static descriptions of Trade Data, Reference Data, and Market Data aren’t actually static at all.
-In reality, they’re fast-moving streams of data that change at completely different velocities.
+One of the complex problems that the above architecture doesn’t address is that static descriptions of Trade Data, Reference Data, and Market Data aren’t actually static at all.
+They’re fast-moving data streams that change at completely different velocities.
 Recalculating the whole portfolio at every market data tick isn’t possible—and probably isn’t meaningful anyway—so we may want to pick a different approach to address this limitation.